zoisite-rb/zoisite-rb/guides/source/debugging_rails_applications.md

 **DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON <https://guides.rubyonrails.org>.**

-Debugging Rails Applications
+Debugging Zoisite Applications
 ============================

-This guide introduces techniques for debugging Ruby on Rails applications.
+This guide introduces techniques for debugging Zoisite applications.

 After reading this guide, you will know: